csainty/csainty.github.io/_posts/2015-10-01-docker-on-osx.md

 tags: docker
 ---

+---
+**Update:**

+Much of this post is made irrelevant by the release of [Docker for Mac beta](https://blog.docker.com/2016/03/docker-for-mac-windows-beta/).
+You no longer need a separate virtualization environment (virtualbox) you no longer need to tunnel ports (docker-pf) and you can now map volumes directly from OSX to docker and have watches etc all work.
+So just `brew cask install docker` and ignore most of this post!

+---

 Docker is the talk of the town in recent times.
 Containerized deployments of micro services are quickly gaining momentum as best-practice architecture for certain classes of applications.

 As ever in software development though, understanding how to make a start with these tools isn't easy.
 Especially if you are working on an existing monolith.